buckets/main-site/docs/content/app/buckets.md

 ---
 title: "Buckets"
 date: 2018-01-20T22:41:51-07:00
-draft: true
+draft: false
-order: 3
+order: 2
 ---

-XXX video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yYw8WPrJseI?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 After entering our accounts, we clicked on the **Buckets** tab to divide up our money into useful categories&mdash;buckets.
 It's useful to think of buckets as literal buckets, filled with money, sitting around your house (or pretend they're envelopes, if you prefer).